-The main advantage of concentration measure is the fact that it is simple to calculate.
-However, there are more limitations to using this method.
+The main advantage of this concentration measure is the fact that it is simple to calculate.
+However, there are some limitations to using this method.

 First, this method cannot quantify the market power directly.
 The big question should be whether high concentration levels can be interpreted as an indication of monopoly power.
 An example is the case of only one sugar company in a country.
-This company enjoys monopoly power as the sugar company.
-However, the problem comes in when there exist large wholesalers in say the food sector.
+This company enjoys monopoly power as THE sugar company.
+However, the problem comes in when there exist large wholesalers in, say, the food sector.
 These wholesalers may decide to be importing sugar alongside their range of products.
-As a result, this will most likely convince the sugar company to set its prices like it’s in a perfect competition.
+As a result, this will most likely convince the sugar company to set its prices like it’s in perfect competition.

 Also, the concentration ratio tends not to be affected by mergers in the top market incumbents.
-If there exists a merger between the largest and second-largest companies, their combined pricing power is most likely to be larger than that of the two pre-existing companies.
-However, the concentration ratio cannot be largely affected.
+If there exists a merger between the largest and second-largest companies, their combined pricing power is most likely to be larger than that of the two pre-existing companies, which will not be accurately represented by the concentration ratio.

 The Herfindahl-Hirschman Index (HHI) is a method that first squares the market shares of the top N companies and then sums them up so as to find the concentration ratio.
-If a market has 5 suppliers and each supplier holds 20 percent of the market share, find the concentration ratio for the top 2 suppliers.
-Also include their HHI.
+If a market has 5 suppliers and each supplier holds 20 percent of the market share, which of the following best represents the concentration ratio for the top 2 suppliers and their HHI?

 A. Concentration ratio = 4%; HHI = 40

 B. Concentration ratio = 40%; HHI = 0.04

 C. Concentration ratio = 40%; HHI = 0.4

 The concentration ratio is a sum of the two suppliers’ market share.

 For the HHI, we take 0.202 × 2 = 0.04.